yilmazvolkan/KeyFinder/README.md

 format any answer which satisfies the minimum number to open all piggy banks is accepted.

+You can use the [Checker](https://github.com/yilmazvolkan/KeyFinder/blob/master/checker/main.cpp) to see whether all piggy banks are open or not.
+When you run at the terminal same like KeyFinder.
+The first input is the input you tried to solve and the second input should be the your output.

 ## LICENCE
 All Solutions licensed under [The MIT Licence](https://github.com/yilmazvolkan/KeyFinder/blob/master/LICENSE).